Your questions answered – digital advertising on council websites

 What are the regulations that cover website advertising in the UK?

-Collection, use and storage relating to the third party “cookies” that need to be served from a website in order to deliver some types of advertising are controlled by the General Data Protection Regulation (GDPR) and the Privacy and Electronic Communications Regulations (PECR or ‘E-privacy Directive’).
+Collection, use and storage relating to the third party “cookies” that need to be served from a website in order to deliver some types of advertising are controlled by the Data Protection Act 2018 (DPA) – the UK’s implementation of the General Data Protection Regulation (GDPR) – and also the Data Protection, Privacy and Electronic Communications (Amendments etc) (EU Exit) (No. 2) Regulations 2019 which is the post-EU withdrawal version of the Privacy and Electronic Communications Regulations (PECR or ‘E-privacy Directive’).

 They are designed to give individuals control of their online data and make sure companies who intend to collect and use it have permission from every individual before they do so.